gkampiotis/learning-to-code-documentation/README.md

 At first, to get familiar, I did the same style of generative projects as I did with Processing.
 Next, I found the project [NAG](nag.iap.de) and it was the perfect project to replicate.
 So I did that.

 Art generator is a project that you can input words, and get an artistic picture.
 The way this happens is that it establishes a connection with [Unsplash](https://unsplash.com/) via their API.
 Search for the input words and randomly pick and fetch 4 images from the results.
 Then with some controlled randomness a new composition appears on-screen.
 For example the image above is the result of the query “ordered chaos”.
 There is room for a lot more on this project but I decided not to continue with it since the original is so much I better.
-Plus, I just wanted to start learning about APIs.
+Plus, I wanted to start learning about APIs.

-Next project is a chrome extension that helps you meditate.
-It’s a mini-game that you chant to move the character (a brain) to a certain point on screen.
+Next project was a chrome extension that helps you meditate.
+It’s a mini-game that you chant to move the character (a brain) to a certain point on screen. (add photo)

   <h2>Why and how</h2>

 I really think when first learning to code, having immediate visual feedback of what is that you are building, is extremely beneficial.
 My desire to learn to code was about building tools that are useful.
 That is chrome extensions, simple solutions to  complicated services (see twitter post scheduler/manager).
 But, since I also have this artistic desire to create visual and auditory things, P5js is an amazing tool to learn.

 My Muay Thai Teacher has a very simple and effective approach on teaching.
 “Learn and master the basics.
 If you do, you’re unstoppable.”
 OK he did not say unstoppable but the point is that if you master the basics you can do your life’s work with just that.
-Also, IF you need/want to learn more complicated stuff, it will be very much simpler to do so.
+Also, IF you need/want to learn more complicated stuff, it will be much simpler to do so.
 So in coding, that is my main focus.
 To master the basics.
 After all, frameworks come and go.
 Thinking clearly, designing systems, problem solving, etc will always be in the center of coding.

 In the beginning, the main strategy is to learn what is needed for the current project.
 Sometimes overshoot for more advanced stuff.
-If it sticks, keep doing more advanced.
+If it sticks, keep doing more.
 If not, fall back.

-  <h2>Html, Css, Javascript & APIs</h2>
+  <h2>HTML, CSS, Javascript & APIs</h2>

 The third month I decided to start building browser applications.
 Hello HTML, CSS.
 Not much to say here, from the beginning I can see that “nobody likes you CSS” :D